LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 variable when defined.
 Otherwise it defaults to `~/logtalk_packs`.
 This directory holds sub-directories for registries, packs, and archives.
 Users shouldn't manually modify the contents of these directories.

+The `packs` tools loads at startup defined registry and pack specifications.
+Therefore, using the `LOGTALKPACKS` environment variable allows easy switching between alternative registry/pack setups by simply changing the value of the variable before loading the tool.

 Registry specification